EPAENERGYSTAR/epathermostat/docs/index.rst

 Contact
 -------

-Please feel free to reach out to phil at theimpactlab.co for questions or support concerns.
+Please feel free to reach out to phil at theimpactlab.co with questions or for technical support.